aroybal1/aroybal1/README.md

 ## Ventricular Vibes

-**Ventricular Vibes** is a biotech prototype designed to reduce right heart failure (RHF), a critical post-implant complication affecting LVAD patients.
-The project explores pressure-sensor–driven algorithms for LVAD systems, targeting a projected **>25% reduction in RHF risk** and **>10% reduction in 30-day rehospitalization**.
+As a team, **Ventricular Vibes** designed a biotech prototype aimed at reducing right heart failure (RHF), a critical post-implant complication affecting LVAD patients.
+The project explores pressure sensor driven algorithms for LVAD systems, targeting a projected **>25% reduction in RHF risk** and **>10% reduction in 30-day rehospitalization**.

 ---